The non-local repercussions of partial jamming in dense granular flows: Clusters and non-locality

-\textit{Link between clusters and non-locality}\textemdash We now seek to establish how the existence of jammed clusters can give rise to non-local behaviours at the continuum scale.
-The key consideration is that clusters move as rigid bodies, and therefore redistribute their vorticity over their size (see Fig. \ref{Fig:ShearBands} (h)).
+We now seek to establish how the existence of jammed clusters can give rise to non-local behaviours at the continuum scale.
+The key consideration is that clusters move as rigid bodies, and therefore redistribute their vorticity over their size (see Fig. \ref{Fig:ShearBands}(h)).
 The local value of the vorticity within a flow should therefore be affected by the value of the vorticity in the surrounding.
 In the following a non-local continuum model is derived based on this mechanism of vorticity redistribution.

-Within a homogeneously sheared layer subjected to a bulk shear rate $F_{xy}=\dot \gamma_b$ and $F_{yx}=0$ (see Fig.\ref{fig:system} (d)), the bulk shear rate $\dot\gamma_b$ will depend on the state of stress and it can be back calculated using the local constitutive law of the material, for instance the $\tau/P = \mu(I)$ law for granular materials \cite{midi2004dense,*da2005rheophysics,*Jop:2006aa}.
-This deformation can be decomposed into a pure shear deformation, $\dot\epsilon_b = \dot\gamma_b/2$, and pure rotation represented by the vorticity, $\omega_b = \dot\gamma_b/2$: $\dot\gamma_b = \dot\epsilon_b + \omega_b$.
-The shear deformation is responsible for local mechanical dissipation, and the vorticity governs the cluster rotation rate which gets redistributed.
+Within a homogeneously sheared layer subjected to a bulk shear rate $F_{xy}=\dot \gamma_l$ and $F_{yx}=0$ (see Fig.\ref{fig:system}(d)), the bulk shear rate $\dot\gamma_l$ will depend on the state of stress and it can be back calculated using the local constitutive law of the material, for instance the relation (\ref{eq:loc}) for granular materials \cite{midi2004dense,da2005rheophysics,Jop:2006aa}.
+This deformation can be decomposed into a pure shear deformation, $\dot\epsilon_l = \dot\gamma_l/2$, and pure rotation represented by the vorticity, $\omega_l = \dot\gamma_l/2$: $\dot\gamma_l = \dot\epsilon_l + \omega_l$.
+The shear deformation is responsible for local mechanical dissipation, and the vorticity governs the cluster rotation rate which gets spatially redistributed.
 This decomposition also applies locally in a non-homogeneously sheared layer in which the shear rate depends on $y$: $\dot\gamma(y) = \dot\epsilon(y) + \omega(y)$.
-The velocity gradient can also be decomposed into a local shear strain deformation that is not redistributed, $\dot\epsilon_l$, and a shear rate due to redistribution of vorticity, $\dot\gamma_\omega$:
+We further decompose the velocity gradient into a local shear strain deformation that is not redistributed, $\dot\epsilon_l$, and a shear rate due to redistribution of vorticity, $\dot\gamma_\omega$ (see Fig. \ref{fig4}):

 \be \dot\gamma(y) = \dot\epsilon_l(y) + \dot\gamma_\omega(y) \ee

 In the homogeneous case, the vorticity is constant throughout all layers and the shear rate due to redistribution of vorticity $\dot\gamma_\omega$ is therefore equal to the vorticity $\omega$ and will contain only the rotational component.
 By contrast, in the non-homogeneous case, this may not be the case and $\dot\gamma_\omega$ may contain some pure shear component along with rotation depending on the geometry, as illustrated in Fig \ref{fig4}.